 By 1822 the more prominent and thoughtful men of the community in Bengal had realised that the changed conditions of life, requiring as they did a wider, deeper, and sounder education of the rising generation, demanded the establishment of a public school that would fit its pupils for the departments of the public services.
-John William Ricketts, son of Ensign Ricketts, who had fallen at the Siege of Seringapatam, felt that the time had come for definite action.
-On the 1st March, 1823, he convened a meeting of parents, guardians and friends at his house, now known as 9, Ripon Street, to consult with him and one another regarding the establishment of a national school for the community.
-Among those present on this occasion were Wale Byrne, at one time Deputy Collector of Calcutta: Willoughby Da Costa, a merchant; Patrick Sutherland, Registrar, Military Board; F. D. Kellner; Robert Kerr, Registrar and Head ship-builder, and others.

-Accountant, Military Auditor-General's Office, William Sturmer, Assistant, Military Auditor-General's Office; Charles William Lindstedt, Deputy Registrar, Military Department; Edward (?)
+JOHN WILLIAM RICKETTS, son of Ensign Ricketts, who had fallen at the Siege of Seringapatam, felt that the time had come for definite action.
+On the 1st March 1823, he convened a meeting of parents, guardians and friends at his house, now known as 9, Ripon Street, to consult with him and one another regarding the establishment of a national school for the community.
+Among those present on this occasion were Wale Byrne, at one time Deputy Collector of Calcutta: Willoughby DaCosta, a merchant; Patrick Sutherland, Registrar, Military Board; F. D. Kellner; Robert Kerr, Registrar and Head Accountant, Military Auditor-General's Office; William .Sturmer, Assistant, Military Auditor-General's Office; Charles William Lindstedt, Deputy Registrar, Military Department; Edward(?)
 Brightman, merchant; Richard (?)
 Frith, Doctor of Messrs.
-Frith and Gordon, Chemists and Druggists; James Kyd, master
+Frith and Gordon, Chemists and Druggists; James Kyd, Master Shipbuilder, and others.

 The outcome of their consultation was the establishment of the Parental Academic Institution at 11, Park Street.
 Its character was to be that of a non-sectarian Protestant school, which on the secular side of instruction would make it unnecessary for the youths of the community to be sent to England for the completion of their education.
-The management of the institution was vested in a committee selected from the parents and guardians of pupils, and of subscribers to the Society formed in connection with the school.
+The management of the institution was vested in a committee selected from the parents and guardians of pupils, and subscribers to the Society formed in connection with the school.
 Early in its history religious differences, however, arose among the members of the committee, with the result that the Church of England party withdrew, and opened the Calcutta Grammar or High School (1836), which, as has already been mentioned, survives as St. Paul's School, Darjeeling.
 It was located in the building, still standing, within the precincts of the Calcutta Museum-east of the main building facing Chowringhee and south of the present Economic Section of that museum.
 The parent institution removed to Wellington Square, but in 1839 it took up its abode at 53, Park Street, on the site of what it now known as Park Mansions.
-In 1885 by the will of Captain John Doveton of the Nizam's army, it received an endowment of Rs.
-2,30,000, and in 1856 it was raised to the status of a College affiliated to the Calcutta University, in whose Charter it is held up as the model to which the colleges to be established in connection with the University were to aspire.
+Its main gate was where there is to-day the doorway of the Imperial Bank of India, Park Street Branch.
+In 1855 by the will of Captain John Doveton of the Nizam's army, it received an endowment of Rs.
+2,30,000, and in 1856 it was raised to the status of a College affiliated to the Calcutta University, in whose Charter it is held up as the model to which the Colleges to be established in connection with the University were to aspire.
 From this time forward it was designated the Parental Academic Institution and Doveton College.
-It continued its useful career till 1916, when on a representation made to Government by responsible leaders of the community it was closed, and its endowment utilised for the entertainment of Doveton Foundationers in selected schools.
+It continued its useful career till 1916, when on a representation made to Government by responsible leaders of the community it was closed, and its endowment utilised for the entertainment of Doveton Foundationers in La Martiniere College.
 In its day the institution stood out as a remarkable example of what the community can do for itself.
 From it there issued successive generations of Anglo-Indians who filled the highest stations in the public services of the State, and who occupied leading positions in the learned professions.
-Of such excellent quality was the instruction which it imparted, that it received recognition from the University of Oxford.
+Of such excellent quality was the instruction which it imparted, that it received affiliation from the University of Oxford.